ITzBLooD/Gaming-Multi-Launcher-V1/README.md

-# Gaming-Multi-Launcher-V1
+# Gaming-Multi-Launcher-Beta V1.1
 A Launcher for launching multiple gaming launchers

 1- My Multi-App Launcher serves the purpose of saving time launching applications, as well as saving desktop space.
-It's developed to simplify our lives as gamers.
+   It's developed to simplify our lives as gamers by combining many launchers we use as gamers in one application.

 3- This launcher is my first published app, this means that you might find issues or bugs while using it.